henripar/aoc/README.md

 #  🎄 Advent of Code 🎄

-Advent of code with JAvascript and Python solutions.
+Advent of code with Javascript and Python solutions.